demorogabrtz/ChatPatches/README.md

 > By repeating this on an increasingly smaller set of mods, you'll find the problematic mod within a few iterations.

+Make sure you leave Chat Patches and it's dependencies installed when you're looking for the problematic mod, otherwise it won't do anything to help diagnose the issue.

 ## Sponsor me!
 - Ko-Fi: https://ko-fi.com/obro1961